EzyReach/api-doc/entity_sources.md

 # Entity Sources

-There are three sources of information:
+There are four sources of information:
-1. User - The data to be entered by the user manually
+1. USER - The data to be entered by the user manually
 2. GST - The data that is fetched from the GST portal using user's GSTIN
 3. LSP - The data that the LSP itself is providing
+4. LENDER - The data received from lenders